knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 And also alerts on services that weren't cell sites all use the IP network.

-### whether the outage specifically impacted the 9-1-1 networks or only the originating networks, and if the former, how was this possible in light of resiliency and redundancy obligations imposed by the Commission;
+### Whether the outage specifically impacted the 9-1-1 networks or only the originating networks, and if the former, how was this possible in light of resiliency and redundancy obligations imposed by the Commission

 ```txt
 The outage solely impacted Rogers’ originating network.
 The 9-1-1 networks that receive calls from originating networks are not operated by Rogers.
 Rather, they are operated by the three large Canadian Incumbent Local Exchange Carriers (“ILECs”).
 They were unaffected by the outage.